PatrickKoch07/PK_goldinglab/README.md

 A collection of MATLAB scripts, with a small side of documentation, made by Patrick Koch for use in bacterial fluorescent image analysis.

 Note:
 These scripts were initially made specifically to be incorperated into the typical workflow in Golding Lab (dated 01/21/2022).
 Much of the documentation assumes that the reader has prior knowledge of the typical algorithms used in Golding Lab, such as schnitzcell and spatzcell, and their respective and accompanying codes.
+Use of these codes may also require these previously mentioned codes.

 Contents of this repository: